 Compliance with the Shoreline Management Act (Chapter 90.58 RCW) is required for development in proximity to water bodies of a certain size.
 In Chelan County, these water bodies include lakes greater than 20 acres and streams and rivers over 20 cfs.
 Shoreline Management Act jurisdiction also includes upland areas associated with these waterbodies-specifically lands within 200 feet of ordinary high water mark, floodways, some floodplains, and associated wetlands.
 Shoreline permitting applies to new structures (buildings, docks, etc.), grading, and other activities.
-Unless exempted from permitting under RCW 90.58.030(3), there are three typical shoreline permitting pathways that involve both local jurisdiction (Chelan County) and Ecology.
+Unless exempted from permitting under RCW 90.58.030(3), there are three typical shoreline permitting pathways that involve both local jurisdiction (e.g., Chelan County) and Ecology.
+In incorporated areas, such as City of Leavenworth, city zoning and comprehensive plans regulate shoreline permitting.
 These are the Substantial Development Permit, Shoreline Conditional Use Permit, and Variance.
 The Shoreline Substantial Development Permit is issued by Chelan County and is required for any activities that constitute substantial development as defined in the adopted Shoreline Management Program.
 Substantial Development Permit decisions made by Chelan County are not reviewed by Ecology but are filed by the State.
 Conditional Use Permits and Shoreline Variances are issued by Chelan County but are also review and approved by Ecology.
 Conditional Use Permits are issued in circumstances where a particular shoreline use is not preferred or outright allowed but may be permitted based on circumstances.
 In contrast, Variances are provided in cases when particular use is allowed but an alternative numerical development standard, such as maximum building height, minimum setback, etc., is allowed.